jina-ai/jina/docs/chapters/101/README.md

 In Jina, we call all of these things **documents**.
 In short, a document is anything you want to search for, and the input query you use when searching.

 Documents can be huge though - how can we search for the right part?
 If you search for a pancake recipe, you don't want to get the whole cookbook back!
 We do this by breaking a document into **chunks**.
 A chunk is a small semantic unit of a document, like a sentence, a 64x64 pixel image patch, or a pair of coordinates.
+In our pancake recipe, individual ingredients and each step in the recipe Document may be their own Chunks.

 You can think of a Document like a chocolate bar.
 Documents have different formats and ingredients, but you can also break it into chunks any way you like.
 Eventually, what you buy and store are the chocolate bars, and what you eat and digest are the chunks.
 You don’t want to swallow the whole bar, but you don’t want to grind it into powder either; By doing that, you lose the flavor (i.e. the semantics).